-Question 14 asks whether the person has long-term care insurance, and questions about his/her policy, if s/he does.
+Question 14 asks whether the person in the nursing facility or requiring assistance in the home has long-term care insurance, and questions about his/her policy, if s/he does.
 This is because if someone has long-term care insurance, that long-term care insurance should pick up the tab for the individual's long-term care costs before Medicaid, since Medicaid always acts as the "payer of last resort."